msyamkumar/cs220-f20-projects/lab-p1/README.md

 to write your own Python code.
 But for this lab, you're just going to practice running six Python programs we give you, including a game!

-Labs are meant to be self guiding, and you may leave when you're finished.
-Be sure to ask a neighbor or flag down a TA/mentor if you have any questions, though.
-Don't be shy!

 <h2> Attend lab hours

 </h2>